 We've talked a lot about how your REST API should follow conventions as much as possible.
 That said, the conventions are not enough.
 You still need to document your endpoints.
 Without documentation, no one will know:

-endpoint, that is, an endpoint that returns a list of resources.
+One type of endpoint that's nearly impossible to interact with without documentation is a plural GET endpoint, that is, an endpoint that returns a list of resources.
 They often have different sorting, filtering, and pagination features.

 For example: